-Missile fired from Yemen lands in Israel setting off sirens

-Missile fired from Yemen lands in Israel setting off sirens, military says

-Tel Aviv residents scrambled for shelter as a missile from Yemen landed in central Israel, its military says.
+Ballistic missile fired by Yemen’s Houthis hits Israel sparking fire

+Houthi group claims its new hypersonic missile managed to evade Israel’s air defence systems as Gaza war enters 12th month.

-A long-range ballistic missile fired from Yemen has hit central Israel, setting off air raid sirens, according to the Israeli military.
+A long-range ballistic missile fired from Yemen has hit central Israel, sparking fire, according to the Israeli military.

 The missile triggered air raid sirens in Tel Aviv and across central Israel, including the Ben Gurion international airport, sending residents running for shelter.
 There were no reports of casualties or damage, and the airport authority said normal operations resumed shortly after.